msignorini/TrendMicro-Lab/c1-eks/README.md

 kubectl delete -f node-single-page-lb-ecr.yaml
 ```

-## Create RDS PostGres instance
+## Create RDS PostgreSQL instance

 Open the RDS console and create a new DB subnet group.
 Type `trendmicrodb-subgroup` in the name and description fields.
+Then select the VPC `eks-net-01-VPC` which is the same used for EKS.
+Select the 3 availability zones and the 3 subnets then click Create.

 ![subgroup](images/subgroup.png)